 This guidance document describes the programme in detail; it will help you to decide if these grants are right for you and your project.

-As a funder, we would like our approach to be straightforward and flexible.
-If you have any issues when applying for a grant, or if you require any documents in an alternative format, please email programmes@artfund.org.
+As a funder, our approach aims to be straightforward and flexible.
+If you have any issues when applying for a grant, please email programmes@artfund.org for assistance.